Last Updated: April 24, 2018

-The Indian renewable energy sector is the second most attractive renewable energy market in the world.1 The country ranks fourth in the world in terms of total installed wind power capacity.2 India added 11.788 GW of power generation capacity from renewable sources between January – November 2017.
+The Indian renewable energy sector is the second most attractive1 renewable energy market in the world.
+The country ranks fourth2 in the world in terms of total installed wind power capacity.
+India added 11.788 GW of power generation capacity from renewable sources between January – November 2017.
 The focus of Government of India has shifted to clean energy after it ratified the Paris Agreement.
-With the increased support of government and improved economics, the sector has become attractive from investors perspective and India ranked second in Renewable Energy Attractive Index 2017.
+With the increased support of government and improved economics, the sector has become attractive from investors perspective.
 As India looks to meet its energy demand on its own, which is expected to reach 15,820 TWh by 2040, renewable energy is set to play an important role.

-Total installed renewable energy capacity in India touched 62.846 GW as of December 2017, which is around 18.8 per cent of total energy capacity of the country (333.5 GW).
+Total installed renewable energy capacity (including large hydro projects) in India touched 107.81 GW as of February 2018, which is around 32.26 per cent of total energy capacity of the country (334.15 GW).

 During December 2017, total installed wind power capacity in the renewables mix* stood at 32.85 GW (52.27 per cent), while solar power capacity was 17.05 GW (27.13 per cent).
 Total solar capacity in India is expected to be 8 per cent of global solar capacity by 2035.